When do I need a Building Permit?

 Is it necessary to complete an application for water service?

-Yes, the Application for Water Service needs to be completed in full and brought to the Water Department office along with an appropriate photo ID.
+Yes, the Residential Water Application Form needs to be completed in full and brought to the Water Department office along with an appropriate photo ID.

 Are deposits required?

-Refundable deposits are required to begin water service and you should contact our office at 474-5242, ext.
-351 for the amounts.
+Refundable deposits are required to begin water service and you should contact our office at 472-5100 for the deposit amount.

 How soon will my water be turned on after I complete the application and pay the deposit?